zudi-lin/pytorch_connectomics/docs/source/tutorials/synapse.rst

 Synaptic Polarity Detection
 ----------------------------

-This tutorial provides step-by-step guidance for synaptic polarity detection with the EM-R50 dataset released by `Lin et al. <http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123630103.pdf>`__.
+This tutorial provides step-by-step guidance for synaptic polarity detection with the EM-R50 dataset released by `Lin et al. <http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123630103.pdf>`__ in 2020.
 This task is different from the synaptic cleft detection task in two aspects.
 First, this one requires distinguishing different synapses, while the cleft detection task only needs the binary foreground mask for evaluation.
 Second, the polarity detection task also requires separated pre-synaptic and post-synaptic masks.
 The evaluation metric of the synaptic polarity detection results is an IoU-based F1 score.
 The sparsity and diversity of synapses make the task challenging.